mrjbom/OS_FIRST_TRASH/README.md

 # OS
 The simplest example of an operating system.

+#### This repository is no longer used for development, this version is also no longer being developed.

 ### How to build on Linux
 1. Clone repository
 2. Enter to OS folder